flipeador/discord.js-template/README.md

 > - Once the [modal][modals] or pop-up form appears, provide the following code:
 > ```js
 > (interaction) => {
->     // Evaluates code in 'src/bot.js'.
+>     // This code is evaluated in 'src/bot.js'.
 >     interaction.client.bot.eval(async ({ manager }) => {
->         // Evaluates code in 'src/index.js'.
+>         // This code is evaluated in 'src/index.js'.
 >         await manager.broadcastEval(client => client.destroy());
 >         process.exit(); // terminate the process (src/index.js)
 >     });